Your staff members have statutory employment rights. They’re set out in law to ensure equal and fair treatment.

-There can also be variations depending on what’s contained in their contract.
-So, your employees’ entitlements will be a combination of statutory and contract rights.
+There can also be variations depending on what’s contained in each employment contract.
+So, your employees’ entitlements are a combination of statutory and contractual rights.

-Statutory employee rights
+Statutory employment rights

-- Paying the national minimum wage
+- Paying at least the national minimum wage.

-- Ensuring there’s no discrimination in the workplace
+- Ensuring there’s no discrimination in the workplace.

 Contractual employee rights